tfxor/terrahub/docs/features/features7.md

 # Feature \#7

-## NO NEED to expose your private network to outside world at all
+## NO NEED to Expose Private Networks to Outside World at All

 TBU